javacc/javacc-8/docs/documentation/grammar.md

                  | [ java_assignment_lhs "=" ] java_identifier "(" java_expression_list ")"
 ```

-An expansion unit can be a [local lookahead](#local-lookahead) specification.
+An expansion unit can be a [local_lookahead](#local_lookahead) specification.
 This instructs the generated parser on how to make choices at choice points.
 For details on how `LOOKAHEAD` specifications work and how to write `LOOKAHEAD` specifications see the `LOOKAHEAD` [tutorial](../tutorials/lookahead.md).

 An expansion unit can be a set of Java declarations and code enclosed within braces (the Java block).
 These are also called parser actions.
-This is generated into the method parsing the non-terminal at the appropriate location.
+This is generated into the method parsing the non_terminal at the appropriate location.
 This block is executed whenever the parsing process crosses this point successfully.
 When JavaCC processes the Java block, it does not perform any detailed syntax or semantic checking.
 Hence it is possible that the Java compiler will find errors in your actions that have been processed by JavaCC. *Actions are not executed during lookahead evaluation*.

-An expansion unit can be a parenthesized set of one or more [expansion choices](#expansion-choices).
+An expansion unit can be a parenthesized set of one or more [expansion choices](#expansion_choices).
 In which case, a legal parse of the expansion unit is any legal parse of the nested expansion choices.
 The parenthesized set of expansion choices can be suffixed (optionally) by:

 | Suffix | Description |
 | :--- | :--- |